Ribollita

 Ribollita and spoon in a white bowl on a marble table

-Just got back from visiting Tuscany, a place we once called home.
-Of course we had to have a bowl of ribollita to start off Sunday lunch.
+Visiting Tuscany, a place we once called home, always includes a bowl of ribollita in the cooler months.
 Rustic, warming, sustaining, ribollita is genuine Tuscan soul food.

 What is ribollita?